Preserve Source IP when using NLB and Nginx LoadBalancer Controller

 Preserve Source IP when using vLB Layer 4 and Nginx LoadBalancer Controller in Kubernetes is the process of maintaining the client's original IP address when traffic is forwarded through the load balancer and into the Kubernetes cluster.
 This is important in some cases when you need detailed information about the client's connection, such as the client's original IP address and root port, to be able to make traffic handling or logging decisions.
 Exactly.
 Below are our specific instructions to help you implement this usecase.

-You have initialized the Cluster on the VKS system according to the instructions here VNGCloud LoadBalancer Controller has been installed on your cluster with appversion from v0.2.1 or higher.
+You have initialized the Cluster on the VKS system according to the instructions here and VNGCloud LoadBalancer Controller has been installed on your cluster with appversion from v0.2.1 or higher.
 If your appversion is lower than this standard version, you can perform the upgrade according to the following instructions:

 First, you need to get the release name of vngcloud-controller-manager installed on your cluster: